ashikun/zombiesplit/README.md

   right-padded by 0, eg `5` = `500`).

-## Current Features
+## Current features

 - Edit manual IGT splits
 - Multiple times per split (useful for tracking deaths/resets)
 - Track total time across splits

-## Intended Design
+## Planned features

 Note that none of this is implemented yet.
+Also see the GitHub issues page.

-- Program games by TOML configuration
+- Program games by easily shareable TOML configuration
+  - Rudimentary access for editing, removing, and backing up game data
 - Emphasis (initially at least) on manual IGT entry, maybe RTA later
 - Save splits to a local SQLite file
   - Use saved splits for pacing